Process time and footprint halved

 How do you manufacture twelve different components of a planetary gear in two clamping positions each and simultaneously reduce machining time, production area and parts costs?

 Starrag shows in this video the solution of that task.

 Step 2 – Tooling and fixture costs @ 1:14

 Step 3 – Required production area @ 1:55

-The requirements set out in a specification can usually be implemented in different ways.
-However, not all solutions are ultimately productive or even efficient.
-This is exactly where creative engineering knowledge and decades of experience in technology and processes come into play.
-For years, Starrag has enjoyed an excellent reputation as a manufacturer of highly productive horizontal machining centers for cutting, turning and drilling workpieces.
+The requirements set out in a specification can usually be implemented in different ways – but not all solutions are ultimately productive or even efficient.
+This is exactly where creative engineering knowledge and decades of experience in technology and processes come in to play.
+For years, Starrag has enjoyed an excellent reputation as a manufacturer of highly productive horizontal machining centres for cutting, turning and drilling workpieces.
 Chemnitz-based Heckert machines provide the leading solution for processing cubic workpieces, especially for applications in the transport industry, wind energy or precision machine construction.

 Friedrich Oberländer, Director Production Technology at Voith

 “Highly integrated production steps and fully automatic conversion are unique features for this plant.”